sara-02/sysbot/docs/README.md

 13. On the intro and newcomers channel, the bot responds to questions on getting started and about Systers, AnitaB, GSoC and other programs, and replies with more information on these topics.
+14. A slash command- /sysbot_label_issue <repo-name> <issue-number> [list of labels] to label an issue directly from Slack.
+Access only to members of maintainers team.
+Eg- /sysbot_label_issue sysbot-test 180 [bug, enhancement]

 More explanations on NLP part can be found [here](nlp_explainations.md)